AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By Gender

-In 43 states, including New York, it’s legal for insurance companies to charge more for insurance based on sex.
-Unlike most states, however, women pay more than men for auto insurance.
+In 44 states, including New York, it’s legal for insurance companies to charge more for insurance based on sex.
+This difference is most significant with teen drivers:

 Gender Average annual cost of car insurance